zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Added**:

-- Added unit tests for the MVS and JES functionality.
+- Added extensible Login and Logout capabilities for Zowe extenders to utilize for token based authentication.
 - Added an Eclipse Public License file.
 Users can view the license file in the root directory of the Zowe Explorer repository.
-- Added extensible Login and Logout capabilities for Zowe extenders to utilize for token based authentication.

 **Changed**: